Software-engineering-1-Uni-Lu/SE_Team_6_Project_Coffee_App/docs/PRs/20251211_project_setup.md

 - [x] All folder structure created as per README.md
 - [x] Supabase client and server utilities configured
 - [x] CI workflow configured and ready
+- [x] Coffee-themed design system implemented with CSS variables
+- [x] Theme provider integrated and locked to light mode
+- [x] Accessibility features (reduced motion, high contrast, focus styles) working
+- [x] Tailwind theme extended with coffee colors and design tokens

 ---

 ## Summary

 Project initialization is complete.
-The Next.js application is set up with Supabase integration, all development tools are configured, the folder structure matches the README.md specification, and database migrations are in place.
-The project is ready for feature development.
+The Next.js application is set up with Supabase integration, all development tools are configured, the folder structure matches the README.md specification, a comprehensive coffee-themed design system is in place with full accessibility support, and database migrations are ready.
+The project is ready for feature development and UI component implementation.
 All commits follow the project's commit style guidelines.